usnistgov/dioptra/docs/source/tutorials/example-tensorflow-mnist-model-inversion.rst

 Model Inversion (MIFACE) is an attack which attempts to discover a generic representative image of each class of the training set.
 In the original paper, this was applied to facial recognition, where the attack would attempt to discover what a face looked like, given access to the model and the name of the person (where each person was their own class).
-In this example, it is instead applied to MNIST handwritten data, and the attack attempts to discover a representative handwritten digit which might be considered an average of the training set's images for that class, without having access to the training set.
+In this example, it is instead applied to :term:`MNIST` handwritten data, and the attack attempts to discover a representative handwritten digit which might be considered an average of the training set's images for that class, without having access to the training set.

 Model Inversion
 ^^^^^^^^^^^^^^^